This Indian spiced masala turkey is flavorful and juicy with perfectly golden, crispy skin.

 After obsessing over the perfect way to cook a turkey for far longer than I care to admit (every fall for the past decade), this year, I’ve finally figured out the best way to do it.

-I’m going to show you how to make an incredible masala spiced turkey using a foolproof method that will result in a perfectly cooked turkey.
+I’m going to show you how to make an incredible Indian turkey using a foolproof method that will result in a perfectly cooked turkey.

 Let’s Talk Turkey

 Today I’m tackling the centerpiece of your holiday meal, and I want you to know I don’t take that responsibility lightly.
-I have tested this recipe many times to ensure perfect results (also why I’m sharing it later than I would have liked – but it’s worth the wait!).
+I have tested this recipe many times to ensure perfect results.

 We all know about turkey’s reputation for being boring, bland, and dry.
 Every year around the holidays, we’re collectively trying to figure out how to make a whole turkey taste better.
 It’s a tricky task – getting the dark and white meat to cook in the same amount of time.